1948 South Korean Constitutional Assembly election: Background

 The elections were a milestone in Korean political history.
 The Korean people had not previously experienced democracy under written constitutional rule; the very foundation of South Korean politics were still under construction and were unstable.
-The elections would lead to a constitution, roughly based on the constitution of the United States, and establish democracy in South Korea.
+The elections would lead to a constitution, roughly based on the constitution of the United States.

-In 1948, the subject of an election of any kind in South Korea was an issue worldwide.
+In 1948 the subject of an election of any kind in South Korea was an issue worldwide.
 On 8 and 9 March 1948, UN delegates from Australia, Canada, India, and Syria expressed their doubts and some complete rejection of the elections on 10 May 1948 for South Korea.
-The U.N. delegates were concerned by Korea's political maturity at the time, feeling that the elections might not validly express the popular will in a country which had only been independent for four years.
+The UN delegates were concerned by Korea's political maturity at the time, feeling that the elections might not validly express the popular will in a country which had only been independent for four years.
 Some Korean politicians, such as Kim Koo and Kim Kyu-sik, denounced the election as it would dash the hopes of reunification with North Korea.
 However, a vote in the South Korean Interim Legislature on 10 March ruled 40 to 0 in favor of holding the election.

 The elections were originally intended to be held throughout the Korean peninsula, but Soviet Union forces and Kim Il-sung refused the UN supervisors entry into North Korea for the elections.
-They were therefore held only in the US-administered territory, making the elections a purely South Korean event.
-Because of this, Kim Koo and Kim Kyu-sik denounced the elections as they would dash hopes of reunification with North Korea, but could not prevent them from happening.
+They were therefore held only in the accessible territory, making the elections a purely South Korean event.
+Because of this, Kim Koo the last president of the Korean Provisional Government and Kim Kyu-sik the former chairman of the South Korean Interim Legislature, denounced the elections as they would dash hopes of reunification with North Korea, but could not prevent them from happening.
 The voters elected members of a constitutional convention, which then voted on the constitution and re-convened as the national legislature to elect the president.
 At the proceedings, they left one hundred seats open in the Constituent National Assembly for North Koreans to vote on when they were able.

-The election system corresponded to the same limited system that had been established under the Japanese.
-In larger towns, only landowners and taxpayers could vote, while in small towns, elders voted on behalf of everyone else.
+North Korea rejected a nationwide general election based on population proportion and insisted that the election be held with equal representation between the South and the North on a 1:1 basis.
+South Korea had twice the population of North Korea, and anti-communist sentiment was very strong in the South.

+South Korea was marred with political violence in the days preceding the election, with roughly 323 people being killed in riots or police raids, and more than 10,000 arrested.

+Electoral system

+The right to vote was granted to all individuals aged 21 and above, regardless of gender, and those with pro-Japanese collaborationist backgrounds were deprived of their voting rights.